MemOCR: Layout-Aware Visual Memory for Efficient Long-Horizon Reasoning: Introduction

 Leading approaches generally construct the working context using textual forms, which can be categorized into two paradigms.
 Early works populate the context by retrieving and injecting raw historical segments (\eg past chats) as uncompressed memory \cite{survey-agentic-search, search-r1, r1-searcher}.
 Specifically, the agent retrieves relevant passages and inserts the top-$k$ snippets to fill the working context, as demonstrated in Figure \ref{fig:teaser}(a).
 While this preserves original details, the retrieved snippets can be redundant or noisy, diluting information density and potentially exhausting the context budget \cite{autorefine, resum}.
 Instead of storing raw information, recent works \cite{memagent, memalpha, mem0, rememr1} compress past interactions into a compact textual summary, and maintain it via incremental updates or overwrites.
 In principle, summarization distills task-relevant information (\ie concepts crucial for answering future queries) from noisy history, providing a cleaner context to support decision-making.

 However, the textual memory paradigm suffers from an intrinsic limitation: linear token scaling.
 Even though summarization alleviates redundancy, representing memory as text tightly couples storage cost to information content --- retaining more auxiliary details or explanatory context inevitably requires proportionally more tokens \cite{agentocr, lightmem, contextfolding}.
 This coupling squanders the limited memory budget on non-critical supporting facts.
 As conceptually illustrated in Figure \ref{fig:teaser}(b), text imposes uniform information density: to maintain 100 tokens of crucial information, the system is compelled to retain a substantial volume of auxiliary details (depicted as $\sim$900 tokens), lacking the flexibility to selectively downsample less important context.
+Recent visual-text compression methods explore rendering textual content as images to reduce token overhead in long-context scenarios~\cite{deepseek-ocr, glyph, agentocr, vtc-r1, vtcbench}.
+These approaches render text as into a visual format, without learned content selection or spatial allocation across the canvas.

 We propose a paradigm shift from 1D textual memory to \textbf{2D visual memory}, representing history as an image rather than a token stream.
 The core benefit is \textbf{adaptive information density}: the agent can explicitly allocate the limited budget non-uniformly by controlling visual salience.
 Crucial evidence is rendered with prominent typography and high-visibility layout (\eg headers, bold, larger font), while auxiliary details are compressed into visually smaller text.
 This allows the agent to pack substantially more content into far fewer visual tokens while keeping key evidence readable under aggressive compression (Figure~\ref{fig:teaser}(c)).
 The overall budget can be controlled by resolution manipulation (\eg downsampling), providing a flexible budget-fidelity tradeoff without changing the memory content \cite{deepseek-ocr}.